42LeHavre/42LeHavreRoboZZle/README.md

 -----

-"functions" represents an array that contains all the functions and the number of statements that can contain.
+"functions" represents an array that contains all the functions and the number of statements it can contain.

 example:
 ```